Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Evaluation

-We launch fuzzing using either prior coverage criteria or \tool\ according to \A~\ref{alg:fuzz}. $terminate()$ returns \texttt{True} when reaching 10K iterations. $is\_valid()$ is adopted from~\cite{xie2018coverage}, which deems a mutation as valid if 1) the \#changed-pixels is less than $\alpha \times$ \#pixels or 2) the maximum of changed pixel value is less than $\beta \times 255$.
+We launch fuzzing using either prior coverage criteria or \tool\ as in \A~\ref{alg:fuzz}. $terminate()$ returns \texttt{True} when reaching 10K iterations or exceeding $6$ hours. $is\_valid()$ is adopted from~\cite{xie2018coverage}, which deems a mutation as valid if 1) the \#changed-pixels is less than $\alpha \times$ \#pixels or 2) the maximum of changed pixel value is less than $\beta \times 255$.
 We set $\alpha$ to $0.2$ and $\beta$ to $0.4$.
-As a baseline, we do not check validity and coverage (line 8 in \A~\ref{alg:fuzz}) for random mutation.
-That is, line 8 in \A~\ref{alg:fuzz} always yields true for random mutation.
+As a baseline, we do not check validity and coverage (line 7 in \A~\ref{alg:fuzz}) for random mutation.
+That is, line 7 in \A~\ref{alg:fuzz} always yields true for random mutation.
 We randomly select 1K inputs from the test dataset as the fuzzing seeds.